-From a legal standpoint, there is a big difference between sexual abuse, assault, and harassment.
+From a legal standpoint, there are big differences between sexual abuse, assault, and harassment.
 A specific sex crime has a corresponding punishment.
 Some offenses, like rape, carry much more severe penalties than others, like harassment.
+While the legal definition of these crimes can vary by state, it is generally accepted that sexual misconduct is any unwanted sexual act directed at another person.

-The severity of a sexual offense conviction varies greatly depending on the crime.
+It also refers to a sexual act conducted without the person’s consent, often through violence or intimidation.
+The severity of the consequences for a sexual offense conviction varies greatly depending on the crime.
+Some crimes may be punishable by parole, jail time, or fines.
 However, one thing that all these convictions have in common is that you must register as a sex offender, which can have lifelong consequences.

 Legal Definition of Sexual Assault